 I set up in full time practice in 1997 and, after a number of coincidences, once again met up with Master Bell.
 Just over a year later, he accepted me as an inner sanctum student.
 What he taught had my head spinning then………….. and it continues to spin now.
 What I thought I knew turned out to be “not quite correct” and the gaps in experience were filled in (They continue to be filled).
-The term “Scratching a diamond with a feather.”
-Was one that entered my thoughts on a regular basis………….
+When thinking about how far I had gone on my Qigong journey, how much I had experienced, the term “Scratching a diamond with a feather.” entered my thoughts on a regular basis………….

 - Since 1989, the Principal Instructor of the San Bao Martial Arts School and he teaches Taiji,Taiji Quan, Qigong, and Neijia Quan classes in Glasgow and Lanarkshire.

 - He is passionate about Qigong being taught as an Internal energy exercise.